How we're responding to Covid-19

 Our annual report

-There are now cases of coronavirus in all 23 of the countries we work in.
+There are now cases of coronavirus in all nearly all of the 23 countries we work in.
 Here’s how our expert teams on the ground are responding and helping to save lives.

 One thing we’ve learned through our work to prevent the transmission of other disease outbreaks like Ebola is that hygiene is critical to reduce the spread of a pandemic like Covid-19.
 As a result, our teams in-country have long been incorporating hygiene education into almost everything we do.